-If you are in need of a Dallas semi truck wreck accident lawyer, look no further than Robert Slim.
-Trucking accident deaths account for 15% of all traffic accidents deaths.
+If you are in need of a trucking accident lawyer in Dallas, Fort Worth, or the DFW area, look no further than Robert C. Slim.
+Furthermore, trucking accident deaths account for 15% of all traffic accident deaths.
 Department of Transportation statistics show that of the 500,000 trucking accidents that occur on an annual basis, approximately 5,000 of these accidents result in a death.
 Texas ranked in the top five states for the most trucking accident fatalities in the United States.

-Some of the most common causes of a semi truck wreck include:
+Some of the most common causes of semi-truck wrecks include:

-- Driver Negligence: Some truck drivers exercise bad judgment on our roads and highways such as driving under the influence of alcohol or drugs, excessive speed, improper loading of the trailer, faulty maintenance of the truck, and insufficient driver training.
+- Driver Negligence: Some truck drivers exercise bad judgment on our roads and highways.
+This includes such things as driving under the influence of alcohol or drugs, excessive speed, improper loading of the trailer, faulty maintenance of the truck, and insufficient driver training.
 Other factors include driver fatigue or sleepiness, driver inattention, and aggressive driving habits.

 - Road or Driving Conditions: Weather and night driving can create circumstances in which trucks will have to use more care.
-Disabled vehicles, pedestrians and animals in the roadway are other circumstances in which truck drivers are at a disadvantage in avoiding an accident.
+Additionally, disabled vehicles, pedestrians and animals in the roadway are other circumstances in which truck drivers are at a disadvantage in avoiding an accident.

 - Interaction with Passenger Vehicles: Unfortunately, many drivers of passenger cars do not necessarily appreciate the lack of mobility and responsiveness of large trucks.
 Likewise, automobile drivers fail to keep a safe distance from trucks and sometimes tend to move swiftly and erratically in changing lanes, as well as entering or exiting the roadway.